broadinstitute/pooled-cell-painting-profiling-recipe/1.generate-profiles/README.md

 ## Step 1 - Aggregate

-Combine single cell data by averaging morphology features to form "aggregate" profiles.
+This step combines single cell data by averaging morphology features to form "aggregate" profiles.
 We typically form aggregate profiles for both gene- and guide-level perturbations.

 ## Step 2 - Normalize